Mojtaba-Baharlouei/Mojtaba-Baharlouei/README.md

 ## 🌟 About Me
 - 💼 **Currently at:** [Farahosh](https://frahosh.com), contributing to innovative projects with a focus on scalable and optimized web applications.
-- 🎯 **Core Focus:** UI/UX design, SEO optimization, and responsive web applications.
+- 🎯 **Core Focus:** SEO optimization, and responsive web applications.
 - 🌱 **Always learning:** Exploring cutting-edge tools, frameworks, and best practices to keep up with the fast-paced tech industry.

 ---